sivakodali/healthcareml/README.md

 Tested with Python 3.5.6

-The data used in this repo is [Health Care Analytics - 2](https://www.kaggle.com/vetrirah/av-healthcare2)
+The data used in this repo is: &nbsp; [Health Care Analytics - 2](https://www.kaggle.com/vetrirah/av-healthcare2)

 ## Data
 - `test.csv`: This file contains the raw data with the observations surrounding different features that were collected as part of health camps. <br />